batesdrones/diceroll/README.md

 # diceroll
-Repo for dice datasets and analytics
+Repo for dice detecion using OpenCV.
+Can update with datasets and analytics of results.